btcpayserver/btcpayserver.org/README.md

 # Install the dependencies
 npm install

-# Download the translations
+# Download the translations – this is mandatory for the rest to work
 npm run init

+# Build the site locally and start dev server
+npm start

-# Build the site
+# Build the site for production
 npm run build
+npm run optimize
 ```

 ### transifex-master